TomonobuHayakawa/spresense/examples/README.md

-This directory contains many examples for SPRITZER SDK softwares.
+This directory contains many examples for SPRESENSE SDK softwares.